JCHIANG1/Web-Search-Engine-from-Scratch/README.md

 The search engine implementation contains the following components:

 #### -1.
 Crawler:
-the crawler is implement with the breadth-first strategy started from "https://www.depaul.edu" to crawl 5,000 pages.
+the crawler is implement with the breadth-first strategy started from "https://www.depaul.edu" to crawl 5,000 pages with no duplication.

 #### -2.
 Link analysis:
-When crawling the page make sure the crawled links are (a)part of the domain, (b) (URL-)normalized, and (c) not already traversed.
+When crawling the page make sure the crawled links are (a)part of the depaul domain, (b) (URL-)normalized, and (c) not already traversed.

 #### -3.
 Index:
 pre-processing the text(e.g. tokenization, case folding, stopword removal) and create an inverted index structure.